Models of hypersurfaces and Bruhat-Tits buildings: The stability function

-Note that this algorithm gives only a partial solution to Problem \ref{prob:semistable_model}.
-More precisely, if $X$ has a semistable model over $\OO_K$ then the algorithm finds it -- it corresponds to a vertex of $\B_K$ lying inside the set $M_F$.
-But if the set $M_K$ contains no vertex, then no semistable model exists over $K$, and we have to pass to a suitable finite extension $L/K$.
-If $L/K$ is sufficiently ramified, then $M_F$ contains a point which becomes a vertex in $\B_L$.
+In general, the algorithm from \S \ref{subsec:finding_minimum} gives only a partial solution to Problem \ref{prob:semistable_model}.
+More precisely, if $X$ has a semistable model over $\OO_K$ then the algorithm finds it -- it corresponds to a vertex of $\B_K$ lying inside the set $M_X$.
+If the set $M_X$ contains no vertex, then no semistable model exists over $K$, and we have to pass to a suitable finite extension $L/K$.
+If $L/K$ is sufficiently ramified, then $M_X$ contains a point which becomes a vertex in $\B_L$.
 But this vertex may not be a minimum of the stability function on the larger building $\B_L$, and we have to continue with the algorithm over the field $L$.
-It is not clear to us how to choose the extension $L/K$ such that the algorithm is guaranteed to halt at some point.
+It is not obvious how to choose the extension $L/K$ such that the process of choosing successive extensions terminates.

-On the other hand, if the residue field $k$ has characteristic zero, then an extension $L/K$ is `essentially' determined by its ramification index, and one can prove, using Theorem \ref{thm:global_minimum}, that our algorithm halts.
-So in this case, we obtain a full solution to Problem \ref{prob:semistable_model}.

-Here is a rought sketch of the algorithm.
-Starting with a basis $\E=(x_0,\ldots,x_n)$ of $V^*$, we write $F$ as a polynomial in this basis,